Kab1e/Team_NB-IS477_SP26/Milestone_Reports/StatusReport.md

 > Re-Examine Models
 >> Rerun GridSearchCV on the new formulation.
 In the meantime, add in more complex model features like LSTM.

+Final Deliverable:
+We are planning to deliver a `Streamlit` web app as our final artifact, which will allow users to interact with the trained model, visualize DXY forecasts against historical data, and compare the performance of the different machine learning models we evaluate.
+Detailed features and layout will be finalized soon.

+** **

 ## Data